Difference Between Quartz and Feldspar

 Main Differences Between Quartz and Feldspar

 1. Quartz is a type of mineral compound that contains mainly atoms of Oxygen and Silicon.
-On the other hand, Feldspar is a type of mineral compound that mainly contains Oxygen atoms, Aluminium atoms and Silicon atoms.
+On the other hand, Feldspar is a mineral compound that mainly contains Oxygen, Aluminium, and Silicon atoms.

 2. The major constituent or chemical element of Quartz is silicon.
 On the other hand, the major constituent or chemical element of Feldspar is Aluminium.